hdShang/arxiv-daily/docs/cs-CL/2025-06-25/papers/250620083v3-bridging-compositional-and-distributional-semantics-a-survey-on-late.md

 ---
 layout: default
-title: Bridging Compositional and Distributional Semantics: A Survey on Latent Semantic Geometry via AutoEncoder
+title: "Bridging Compositional and Distributional Semantics: A Survey on Latent Semantic Geometry via AutoEncoder"
 ---

 # Bridging Compositional and Distributional Semantics: A Survey on Latent Semantic Geometry via AutoEncoder